Appleby College: Boarding

 As well as being a day school, boarding is offered from Grades 9 though 12 (7 and 8 can board but they live with faculty who live near campus) and there are numerous international students from over 20 countries attending Appleby.
 When the school first opened in 1911, boarding was mandatory.
 Less than half of students board.
 Since 1911 all students in their "Senior Two" (Grade 12) year are required to go into residence..

 There are four houses in which Appleby's boarding students reside, and with which the day students are affiliated: Baillie House; Walker House; Colley House; and Powell's House.
 Baillie House is a girls' residence and named after a prominent family that has attended and supported Appleby for several generations.
 Walker House was one of three boys' residences before co-education and is now a girls' residence, and is named for the school's original benefactor, Sir Byron Edmund Walker.
 Colley and Powell's are boys' residences and are named for former Appleby Masters.
 T.B.
 Colley taught at Appleby for 35 years and was housemaster of School House, which was renamed in his honour in 1949.
 Vernon Powell received the Military Cross and died during World War I.

 Students are divided into their respective houses in "Upper One" (Grade 9) and participate in house activities throughout the year.
-Boarding students in Baillie House and Colley House have roommates.
-In Powell's House and Walker House, students may be eligible to have a single room without a roommate.
+Boarding students in Baillie House and Powell's House have roommates.
+In Colley House and Walker House, students may be eligible to have a single room without a roommate.